 Table of Contents

-As a global company, we not only have more than 50 activity bases around the world, but also have central bases for technology development and business in major business areas, and the bases that can be called as "headquarters" of HORIBA's business are scattered throughout the world.
+As a global company, HORIBA not only has a network of activity centers around the world, but also has central bases for technological development and business operations in major business areas, which can be called the "headquarters" of our business operations scattered throughout the world.

-In the field of energy, we have development and production bases in major areas that control global trends, such as Japan, Europe, the U.S., and China, and our excellent engineers continue to work on the development of new technologies rooted in the needs of each region.
+In the field of energy, we have development and production sites in main areas such as Japan, Europe, the U.S., and China, where we can find clues to global trends, and our excellent engineers continue to work on new technological development rooted in the needs of each region.

-In addition, policies to achieve carbon neutrality vary widely from country to country and region to region (see "Global Trends and Strategies toward Carbon Neutrality").
+Policies and technological needs to achieve carbon neutrality vary widely from country to country and region to region (see "Global Trends and Strategies toward Carbon Neutrality").
+Our network of activity centers around the world allows HORIBA to keep abreast of regional trends and changes, and to provide advice in partnership with our customers.

-We have been doing business extensively in France and have delivered water electrolysis cell/stack evaluation equipment to Genvia.
-In July 2021, President Macron met with our Chairman and Group CEO Atsushi Horiba to exchange views on hydrogen-related business.
+We have been doing business extensively in France, and have delivered water electrolysis cell/stack evaluation equipment to Genvia.
+In July 2021, President Macron met with HORIBA Chairman and Group CEO Atsushi Horiba to exchange views on hydrogen-related business.

-In July 2022, Philippe Rosier, CEO of Symbio, announced the partnership with HORIBA on test benches at a ceremony for the construction of the largest new plant in France.
-Symbio is building a plant in Saint-Fons (Lyon, France), which will produce 50,000 FuelCels per year by 2026.
+In July 2022, Philippe Rosier, CEO of Symbio, announced the partnership with HORIBA on test benches at a ceremony for the construction of a new plant, one of the largest in France.

-We will continue to contribute to the building of a decarbonized society in France and globally.
+We will continue to contribute to the construction of a decarbonized society in France and globally.

 HORIBA FuelCon (Germany) is a leading global supplier of high-quality, high-precision energy evaluation solutions for fuel cells, water electrolysis and batteries.

-In April 2022, HORIBA FuelCon established a new location, the HORIBA eHUB, in the Ostfalen Technology Park in Magdeburg-Barleben, and relocated its headquarters.
+In April 2022, HORIBA FuelCon established a new location, the HORIBA eHUB, in the Ostfalen Technology Park, a high-tech park in Magdeburg-Berleben, where the company's head office functions have been relocated.
 The Ostfalen Technology Park is also home to HORIBA FuelCon's affiliate BeXema, a manufacturer of power supply equipment.

 Currently, the energy system, where power generation, transmission, and distribution was one-way, is changing to two-way, and the transformation of the system requires research on technological issues and demonstration experiments.
 Issues related to the state' s energy system are too large to be researched by a single company, so collaboration involving universities and related organizations is important.